 To download a copy of the kit list, click here.

-Visa Photocopies – Please bring 3 photocopies with you.
-One to hand at hotel on arrival, one at marine site, and one to keep with you.
+Visa copy – Please bring 2 photocopies with you.
+One to hand in on site, and one to keep with you.

 Working in such remote locations often involving numerous flights and forms of transport, luggage can go missing.
 It is best to be prepared to go without your large bag for a few days, just in case, so here is what we recommend you pack in your hand luggage. remember you may only have 7kgs of hand luggage on internal flights